vintasoftware/tapioca-wrapper/docs/source/exceptions.rst

 Catching API errors
 ===================

 Tapioca supports 2 main types of exceptions: ``ClientError`` and ``ServerError``.
-The default implementation raises ``ClientError`` for HTTP response 4xx status codes, and ``ServerError`` for 5xx status codes.
-Since each API has it own ways of reporting errors and not all of them follow HTTP recommendations to status codes, this can be overriden by each implemented client to reflect it's behaviour.
-Both of this exceptions extend from ``TapiocaException`` which can be used to catch errors in a more generic way.
+The default implementation raises ``ClientError`` for HTTP response 4xx status codes and ``ServerError`` for 5xx status codes.
+Since each API has its own ways of reporting errors and not all of them follow HTTP recommendations for status codes, this can be overriden by each implemented client to reflect its behaviour.
+Both of these exceptions extend ``TapiocaException`` which can be used to catch errors in a more generic way.

 .. class:: TapiocaException